chriott/DeAMR/README.md

 # DeAMR
-Annotation guidelines DeAMR (German AMR) are in alignment to the AMR guidelines.
-The existing guidelines on Chinese AMR (CAMR) and Spanish AMR were used in reference.
+Annotation guidelines DeAMR (German AMR) try to be in alignment with the official AMR guidelines.

 (WIP in vsc)